Speculations rife after Global Times reporter tweets on casualties on Chinese side

 New Delhi, June 16: There have been five casualties on the Chinese side according to a reporter of the Global Times.

-Even the Asia News, while citing reports said that there have been five casualties on the Chinese side and 3 on the Indian side.
+Even the Asia News, while citing reports said that there have been five casualties on the Chinese side and three on the Indian side.

 The chief reporter and opinion writer of Global Times/Watch Hong Kong, Wang Wenwen in a tweet, while citing reports said that 5 PLA soldiers were killed and 11 were injured at the LAC China-India border.
 She also went on to say that there were no bullets fired and it was a hand to hand combat.